geaz/simplyRetro-Z5/README.md

 - SNES (snes9x2002)
 - Meda Drive / Master System / Sega CD (picodrive)

 If you want to use the distribution just use Etcher to copy the img file to a SD Card.

-The *boot* partition contains a *wpa_supplicant.conf* to configure the connection to your WLAN.
+### Boot Partition

+#### wpa_supplicant.conf
+Configure your WLAN connection here to be able to connect via FTP.

+#### config.txt
+Please be aware, that the default config.txt will rotate the screen.
+This is necessary, if you are you using the same screen as me.

+#### retrogame.cfg
+The Z5 uses RetroGame by Adafruit for the controller.
+In this file you are able to set the pins you used during the build.

+#### retropower.cfg
+If you used another GPIO than pin 19 for the power off button, you are able to set it in this file.
+Please be aware, that you have to use the WiringPi number of the GPIO pin.
+Use for example [https://de.pinout.xyz/](https://de.pinout.xyz/) to check the pin numbering.
+If you don't want to use the battery monitoring and power circuit, remove this file from the boot partition, to prevent the start of the power script.

 ### Login
 Start the system and login with: